 - Create a HTTP-SNAT-to-web-server policy similar to our policy.

-For more information, see Configure Static NAT (SNAT).
+For more information, go to Configure Static NAT (SNAT).

 This policy includes: